opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

-# OpenSearch as a SIEM Solution
+# OpenSearch as a SIEM solution

 OpenSearch is a scalable open-source search and analytics platform that can serve as the core of a Security Information and Event Management (SIEM) system.
 OpenSearch can centralize logs from diverse sources, apply detection rules, and generate alerts for suspicious activities.